0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk-plugin.md

 # PolygonID SDK Plugin

 The PolygonID Mobile SDK uses flutter plugin that lets you interact with the PolygonID platform.
+It is a tool that lets you use everything that Polygon ID provides (identity wallet, credential wallet, proof generation, etc.)

 ## Install PolygonID Mobile SDK Plugin